syncfusion-content/javascript-docs/js/Spreadsheet/Rows-and-Columns.md

 You can perform resizing using one of the following ways,

 * Resize option in column header and row header.
-* set the column width by using [`setColWidth`](https://help.syncfusion.com/api/js/ejspreadsheet#methods:xlresize-setcolwidth "setColWidth") method or [`columnWidth`](https://help.syncfusion.com/api/js/ejspreadsheet#members:columnwidth "columnWidth") property.
+* Set the column width by using [`setColWidth`](https://help.syncfusion.com/api/js/ejspreadsheet#methods:xlresize-setcolwidth "setColWidth") method or [`columnWidth`](https://help.syncfusion.com/api/js/ejspreadsheet#members:columnwidth "columnWidth") property.
-* set the row height by using [`setRowHeight`](https://help.syncfusion.com/api/js/ejspreadsheet#methods:xlresize-setrowheight "setRowHeight") method or [`rowHeight`](https://help.syncfusion.com/api/js/ejspreadsheet#members:rowheight "rowHeight") property.
+* Set the row height by using [`setRowHeight`](https://help.syncfusion.com/api/js/ejspreadsheet#methods:xlresize-setrowheight "setRowHeight") method or [`rowHeight`](https://help.syncfusion.com/api/js/ejspreadsheet#members:rowheight "rowHeight") property.
+* To fit the height of rows in the spreadsheet use[`fitHeight`](https://help.syncfusion.com/api/js/ejspreadsheet#methods:xlresize-fitheight "fitHeight") method.
+* To fit the width of columns in the spreadsheet use[`fitWidth`](https://help.syncfusion.com/api/js/ejspreadsheet#methods:xlresize-fitwidth "fitWidth") method.

 The following code example describes the above behavior.